coderofsalvation/kanban.bash/README.md

 <br>
 <img alt="" src=".res/carbon.png"/>

-commandline #notetaking #todomanager for teams/personal: kanbanboard csv-viewer for minimalist productivity hackers.
+commandline #notetaking #todomanager #scriptable for teams/personal: kanbanboard csv-viewer for minimalist productivity hackers.

 > WHY: online issuetrackers are great for teams, but how to manage (personal) todo's on a crossrepo- or microlevel?
 KANBAN.bash is a very simple **powerful** tool to manage and measure productivity.
 Just store the
 CSV-file(s) on a repo, clouddrive or server and use it across teams. #symlinksftw!